testcontainers/testcontainers-go/docs/modules/index.md

 We are happy to review and merge your PRs, and we are also happy to help you with the development of the module.
 But this is a shared responsibility, so we expect you to be involved in the maintenance, documentation and support of the module.
 - the module will be part of the CI/CD pipeline of the `testcontainers-go` repository, so it will be tested and released with the rest of the modules.
-Think of Github workflows, Dependabot, release notes, etc. Although it sounds great, which it is, it also means that it will increase the build time in our CI/CD pipeline on Github, including flaky tests, number of dependabot updates, etc. So in the end it's more work for us.
+Think of Github workflows, release notes, etc. Although it sounds great, which it is, it also means that it will increase the build time in our CI/CD pipeline on Github, including flaky tests, number of dependency updates, etc. So in the end it's more work for us.
 - once created, we'll add the module to the [Modules Catalog](https://testcontainers.com/modules/?language=go) and to the [Go documentation](https://pkg.go.dev/github.com/testcontainers/testcontainers-go).

 ## Creating a new module